three young girls each opened separate boxes from their mother.

 It started from a bittersweet and sad place.
 Long story short, my 14 year old maltese, Muffie, was terminally ill in late September.
 She always enjoyed sleeping under the Christmas tree, so I put up our artificial tree with orange and purple lights.

-Voila, a Halloween tree for my beastie to enjoy.
-After Muffie passed in early October, we left the tree lit for her.
-Halloween came and went.
-I took down the few spooky ornaments and realized I liked the orange and purple glow.
+glow.
 Also, I just really dislike putting things away to drag them back out a a few weeks.
 This is the same rationale that leaves my studio a perpetual disaster and our bed unmade.

+idea to instead write on paper leaves then hang them on the tree.
 Here's a little breakdown in case you want to try it out.

-Construction Paper ( If you don't have paper colored like fall leaves, use paint, markers, or crayons.
-Have fun!)
+Materials- Construction Paper ( If you don't have paper colored like fall leaves, use paint, markers, or crayons.
+Have fun!) ~Pencil ~Scissors ~Needle ~Markers ~Glitter ~Glue or a Container of non-toxic ~Whatever The Hell You Want To Decorate With It's Your Leaf ~Thread, Yarn, or Ornament Hooks

-~Put up your tree!
-(You know you want to.)
-Or better yet, just leave it up all year.
-I think every holiday should get its own tree, anyway.
+just leave it up all year.
+I think every holiday should get its own

 ~Fold sheets of paper in half and tear or cut down the middle, then fold the halves vertically again.